 Nursing students are admitted to the program each fall semester but the official admission process begins during the spring semester.
-Students receive guidance from College Counselors and Nursing education staff members to assist them to prepare for the admission process.
+Students receive guidance from College Counselors, Nursing Faculty, Director of the program, and Nursing Education staff members to assist them to prepare for the admission process.